panoramichq/panoramic-cli/README.md

 ## Pre commit hooks

 You can install pre-commit.
 It is useful to avoid commiting code that doesn't pass the linter.
-Id installs git hooks that run pre-commit.
+It installs git hooks that run pre-commit.

 ```
 > make pre-commit-install